The Quantum Circuit

 Transforms this circuit into the corresponding circuit in the language specified in the language arg.

-By default, the circuit is translated to the corresponding QuantumCircuit in Qiskit, since it is the interface we use to generate the OpenQASM code.
+By default, the circuit is translated to the corresponding QuantumCircuit in Qiskit since this is the interface we use to generate the OpenQASM code.

-In the future, we will generate the OpenQASM code on our own, and this method will be used only for complex objects that are not tractable by OpenQASM (like hybrid structures).
+In the future, we will generate the OpenQASM code on our own, and this method will be used only for complex objects that are not tractable with OpenQASM (like hybrid structures).

 Parameters